 Welcome to the swamp.

-Hey, Sean.
+Okay, Sean.

 Thank you, Sean.

-Uh basically, I did I did organize crime for like 15 years.
+Basically, I did organize crime for like 15 years.

-Um these guys are nothing more than criminals, as it appears.
+These guys are nothing more than criminals, as it appears.

-The evidence is already done, the crime's already done.
+The evidence is already done.

 What they should do is just maybe pick in a deputy attorney general from somewhere like Miami that loves to put people in jail.

-Give him the information, let him come up.
+Give him the information.

-Um the problem is is they left a paper trail, but in their minds, remember, Hillary was never going to lose the election.
+But in their minds, remember, Hillary was never going to lose the election.

 Hillary was never supposed to lose the election.

-And you know, look, let's just stay on one issue at a time here.
+And, you know, look, let's just stay on one issue at a time here.

-The fact that Comey Page and Strzok have all this evidence and they didn't follow the rule of law, the fix is in.
+The fact that Comey, Page, and Strzok have all this evidence and they didn't follow the rule of law, the fix is in.

 We don't have a justice system at that point.